 The plate reverb is the other type of mechanical reverb.
 Like the spring reverb, it is based on a vibrating piece of metal, only this time it’s a thin plate/sheet, similar to a speaker cone.

 An input transducer will convert the audio signal into a mechanical vibration to get the plate moving.
-As the plate vibrates, an output transducer will convert these vibration, which sound like the input signal with reverb, into an electrical audio signal.
+As the plate vibrates, an output transducer will convert these vibrations into an electrical audio signal, which sounds like the input signal with reverb.

 Plate reverb is often described as metallic, eerie and unnatural.
 Their reverb bodies and tails are relatively dark though the initial reflections are often very bright.

 Plate reverbs can be designed with short, medium, or long decay times.
 They nearly all have very fast and pronounced early reflections.